1. Power supply requirements for desktop PCs

 3. How many Watts does your power supply need?

-This will depend on the graphics card and how many components, hard-drives and other components your PC has.
+This will depend on the graphics card and how many components, hard-drives, and other components your desktop PC has.

-We recommend adding about 150 Watt to the NVIDIA or AMD recommendation to be on the safe side.
+We recommend adding at least 150 Watt to the NVIDIA or AMD recommendation to be on the safe side.

-IMPORTANT NOTE FOR DELL & HP OWNERS: Some power supplies in Dell and HP computers are known to cause instant reboots when you start rendering images/movies in Lumion.
-A number of those users reported that the reboots stopped occurring after they replaced the Dell/HP power supplies with power supplies from reputable manufacturers (80+ gold-rated).
+IMPORTANT NOTE FOR DELL & HP OWNERS: Some power supplies in Dell and HP computers with high-end graphics cards are known to make the computer restart when you start rendering Photos or Movies in Lumion.
+A number of users reported that the reboots stopped occurring after they replaced the Dell/HP power supplies with power supplies from reputable manufacturers (80+ gold-rated or better and with a sufficient Wattage).

-Knowledge Base: Which graphics card do you need?
+- Knowledge Base: Which graphics card do you need for Lumion 2023?

-Blog Article: Lumion computer advice for faster 3D rendering
+- Blog Article: Lumion computer advice for faster 3D rendering (2021 Update)